5th May 2023

 When does selling a few unwanted household items become a business?
-HMRC have more and more sophisticated software to trawl the internet in addition to eventually marrying this up to credit and debit card transactions.
+HMRC has more sophisticated software to trawl the internet and eventually marry this up to credit and debit card transactions.
 In 2014 an eBay trader was sentenced to two years in jail after avoiding paying tax of around £300,000 after trading over 500,000 items.

-There is a fine line as to when occasional selling becomes an active business.
+There is a fine line when occasional selling becomes an active business.
 Repeated selling or buying items to modify or restore to sell at a profit would cross this threshold and possibly result in taxes due.
-This would result in having to file a Self-Assessment tax return with HMRC to report this income and to calculate the tax due.
-National Insurance may also be due, and for those trading in larger quantities (£85,000 turnover) then VAT will have to be considered too.
-Last year, around 870,000 people — including people making small sums online — failed to submit self-assessment returns before the January 31 deadline.
-The number for 2017 is expected to top a million.
+This would result in having to file a Self-Assessment tax return with HMRC to report this income and calculate the tax due.
+National Insurance may also be due, and for those trading in larger quantities (£85,000 turnover), then VAT will have to be considered.
+Last year, around 600,000 people — including people making small sums online — failed to submit self-assessment returns before the January 31 deadline.
+The number shows how important it is to understand the rules.

 Badges of Trade

-These key indicators should be used when establishing if you are a sole-trader or not and engaging in an online business.
-The laws to determine if someone is trading is governed by case law, so a combination of the below can trigger a trade or alternatively, just one could be used if enough weight is behind the argument.
+These key indicators should be used to establish whether you are a sole trader and engage in an online business.
+The laws to determine if someone is trading is governed by case law, so a combination of the below can trigger a trade, or just one could be used if enough weight is behind the argument.

-- Intent to make a profit – this would indicate a trade but alone it is not conclusive
+- Intent to make a profit would indicate a trade, but it is not conclusive.

-- Number of transactions – the more transactions make it harder to argue that it is not a trade
+- The number of transactions – the more transactions make it harder to argue that it is not a trade.

 - Changes to the asset – was the item improved, fixed or restored to make it more sellable or make a larger profit?

 - Reasons behind transaction – was it sold to raise cash in an emergency?
-Or was it purchased with the sole intention to make a profit?
+Or was it purchased with the sole intention of making a profit?

-- Source of finance – if funds were borrowed short-term to finance the transactions, this could be indicative of a trade
+- Source of finance – if funds were borrowed short-term to finance the transactions, this could indicate trading.

 The Finance Act 2016 saw the introduction of new legislation where HMRC can force sites such as eBay, Etsy or Airbnb to hand over information.
 This is then collated via the HMRC Connect program – their very own Skynet – which cross-references government records, information from banks and building societies, the Land Registry and DVLA data to weed out anomalies.

 The Finance Act 2016 did, however, provide some good news for online sellers.
 A tax-free allowance for “micro-entrepreneurs” of £1,000 was introduced.
-Those in receipt of income below this allowance from online marketplaces or property will no longer have to declare this to HMRC.
-For businesses where their gross income exceeds this, they will be able to use the £1,000 allowance as a deduction to work out their taxable income.
+Those receiving income below this allowance from online marketplaces or property will no longer have to declare this to HMRC.
+Businesses whose gross income exceeds this will be able to use the £1,000 allowance as a deduction to work out their taxable income.

-As always if you’d like to get in touch with MyAccountant, please feel free to call us on 0800 917 9100 or send us an e-mail at email@example.com.
-For more news and blogs, remember to follow us on LinkedIn and Twitter.
+As always, if you’d like to get in touch with MyAccountant, please call us on 0800 917 9100 or email us an e-mail at email@example.com.